abacusorg/abacusutils/RELEASING.rst

 - Check that Travis is passing
 - Check that docs are building
 - Make a new release/git tag on Github: https://github.com/abacusorg/abacusutils/releases
-- Build the PyPI distributions:
+- Build and upload the PyPI distributions:

     ::

       rm -rf dist/
       python setup.py sdist bdist_wheel
       twine upload dist/*